ikluft/LongitudeTZ/src/cpp/libtzsolar/README.md

 libtzsolar C++ library
 ======================

 The _libtzsolar_ library is the C++ implementation of the Longitude Time Zones project.
+Each library integration has its own corresponding implementation of the LongitudeTZ command-line interface (CLI) spec so that black box tests can be performed on it.
+In addition, library specific unit tests should be implemented.

 ## "libtzsolar" - the core LongitudeTZ library